ten-protocol/ten-whitepaper/consensus.md

 # Consensus - Proof of Block Inclusion
-Obscuro uses a novel decentralised round-based consensus protocol based on a fair lottery and synchronisation with the L1, designed explicitly for L2 rollups, called _Proof Of Block Inclusion_ (POBI).
+TEN uses a novel decentralised round-based consensus protocol based on a fair lottery and synchronisation with the L1, designed explicitly for L2 rollups, called _Proof Of Block Inclusion_ (POBI).
 It solves, among others, the fair leader election problem, which is a fundamental issue that all decentralised rollup solutions have to address.
 POBI is inspired by [Proof Of Elapsed Time](https://www.investopedia.com/terms/p/proof-elapsed-time-cryptocurrency.asp).

 ## High-Level Description
 The high level goals of the POBI protocol are: